tcheeric/nostr-java/nostr-json/README.md

     //IValue jsonArr = new ArrayUnmarshaller("[2,\"a\",[1,2,\"bx\"],\"3\",9]").unmarshall();

-Similarly, the classes `ObjectUnmarshaller`, `BooleanUnmarshaller`, `ExpressionUnmarshaller`, `NumberUnmarshaller`, `StringUnmarshaller` will be used for unmarshalling any json string representations of arrays, booleans, expressions, numbers, and strings.
+Similarly, the classes `ObjectUnmarshaller`, `BooleanUnmarshaller`, `ExpressionUnmarshaller`, `NumberUnmarshaller`, `StringUnmarshaller` will be used for unmarshalling any json string representations of objects, booleans, expressions, numbers, and strings.

 You reverse the above operation by invoking the `toString()` method on any subclass of `IValue`, e.g. `NumberValue.toString()`.
 The method will in turn invoke the `NumberMarshaller(NumberValue arg).marshall()` on the current `NumberValue` object (`this`).